 With our study’s results released this past week, we have been receiving feedback on our initial conclusions.
 We find that faith-based fundraisers are both similar to and distinct from fundraisers overall.
 While probably not surprising, faith-based fundraisers make less than the national average for fundraisers ($79,890 to $92,218); they work on smaller development teams; and they work for organizations generating lower annual incomes than fundraisers overall.
 ALDE members also skew less female than the national average.

 Beyond the demographic makeup of faith-based fundraisers, we found the motivations of faith-based fundraisers particularly interesting.
 Why do faith-based fundraisers engage in this work?
-We found that 90% of ALDE fundraisers see their work “as an expression of a calling or vocation rooted in faith,” and 88% connect fundraising to their faith.
-Finding significance in the ethos of their organizations , 91% of ALDE members believe that working for a religious organization is important, and 72% respond that working alongside individuals with shared values is a significant factor in their professional identity.
+We found that 90 percent of ALDE fundraisers see their work “as an expression of a calling or vocation rooted in faith,” and 88 percent connect fundraising to their faith.
+Finding significance in the ethos of their organizations, 91 percent of ALDE members believe that working for a religious organization is important, and 72 percent respond that working alongside individuals with shared values is a significant factor in their professional identity.

 Faith-based fundraisers find the language of vocation, calling, and ministry significant in describing their work.
 At a basic level, faith-based fundraisers understand calling as work that aligns with a life of faith.
 Many ALDE members report a specific calling to fundraising, sensing that they are gifted by God to fulfill a particular purpose.
 Often, faith-based fundraisers discover this calling over time after sustained periods of work in development.
 Possibly for these reasons, we find an inverse relationship between the importance of salary, benefits, and job location when comparing faith-based fundraisers to fundraisers overall.
 Salary, benefits, and job location are significantly less important to ALDE members when compared to fundraisers more broadly.